 This new goal seeks to expand ridership at a faster rate than the population growth, which has the benefits of both a net reduction in congestion and a net reduction in per capita GHG emissions.
 Specific steps to achieve this goal are identified elsewhere in this plan, and in individual focused studies such as the Intercity Transit Corridor Study.
 Keys to increased transit use include service speed, frequency, dependability and safety, routes that pick people up or drop them off where they live,work,or shop, and services that are affordable and easy to use.
 Keys to increasing ridesharing are that it's convenient, dependable, flexible, safe and affordable.
 Capacity of conveniently located park-and-ride lots and other facilities for carpoolers and vanpoolers to meet will be needed.
 Uncongested HOV/HOT lanes with convenient access will attract longer distance ridesharers by reducing travel time and increasing dependability.

-Consideration should be given to if and how recently developing vehicle-sharing and Transportation Networking Companies (TNC)-based ridesharing services are to be accommodated.
+Transportation Networking Companies (TNC)-based ridesharing services are to be accommodated.